Exclusive: AirAsia X shows court creditors' support for restructuring plan

 AAX’s senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, while Rolls-Royce Group and interveners - Airbus, and BNP Paribas - were “not objecting” to the restructuring plan.

 Lessors in favour of a restructuring include Macquarie Aircraft Leasing Services and Aircastle, according to the documents.
-Rolls-Royce, Macquarie Aircraft Leasing Services and Aircastle did not immediately respond to requests for comment.
+Aircastle did not immediately respond to requests for comment, while Macquarie, Rolls-Royce and AAX declined to comment.

-An Airbus spokesman declined to comment, saying that the company was continuing discussions but that the details are confidential.
-AirAsia X also declined to comment.
+An Airbus spokesman also declined to comment, saying that the company was continuing discussions but that the details are confidential.

 BNP Paribas - which is a trustee acting on creditors’ instructions - declined to comment.